Berkut (special police force): Citizen disenfranchisement

 The Organization for Security and Cooperation in Europe confirmed witness accounts of voters being blocked from access to polls and being attacked along with local election officials who tried to frustrate the Berkut's practice of falsifying voters' ballots in favor of Yanukovych's Party of Regions candidates.
 Individual cases have been reported of citizens grouping together and fighting back against the Berkut in order to preserve election integrity and results.

-Anti-semitism
+Antisemitism

 Bernard-Henri Lévy noted that in its last days before the end of the 2014 Ukrainian revolution and the Berkut's disbandment, on its website the group accused Euromaidan leaders of being Jewish; one such accused was Ihor Kolomoyskyi.
-Berkut had posted a picture with a superimposed Star of David and Swastika in order to depict an alliance of Nazis and Jews against pro-Russians in Eastern Ukraine.
+Berkut had posted a picture with a superimposed Star of David and swastika in order to depict an alliance of Nazis and Jews against pro-Russians in Eastern Ukraine.

 Specific incidents

-Writing in Business Insider in February 2014, Harrison Jacobs noted: "The Berkut ... has had a long history of brutality, abuse, torture, and other measures in service of whatever political regime is in control of Ukraine."
+Writing in Business Insider in February 2014, Harrison Jacobs noted: "The Berkut... has had a long history of brutality, abuse, torture, and other measures in service of whatever political regime is in control of Ukraine."
 According to Ukraine political expert Taras Kuzio in November 2013, in recent years the force had been increasingly used to intimidate anti-government demonstrators and to influence the electoral process.